niplav/site/now.md

 Currently, my main focus is on getting my life in order.
-That includes shifting into an equilibrium mode where I am independent and have structured my life in a way I consider desirable.
+That includes shifting into an equilibrium mode where I am independent and have structured my life in a way that enables me to work on my personal projects full-time (including, but not limited to, this website).

 Because of this, work on this website is limited to a small part of my free time.
 I apologize for the inconveniences.